-The following student has a history of a positive TB test (TB Skin Test or T-SPOT, Qu antiFERON):
+The following student has a history of a positive TB test (TB Skin Test or T-SPOT, QuantiFERON):

 Student Name:

 Date of positive TB test/Test type:

 Date of initial chest x-ray:

 Results of initial chest x-ray:

 Date of public contact release from health department:

 Please answer the following questions:

-Have you had close contact with someone who has had infectious TB disease questionnaire?
+Have you had close contact with someone who has had infectious TB diseas questionnaire?
 Do you have a cough that has lasted longer than 3 weeks?
 Do you experience pain in the chest?
 Do you cough up blood or thick sputum?
 Have you had a decrease in your appetite?
 Have you lost weight (>10 pounds) in the last 2 months without trying?
 Have you experienced night sweats?
 Have you had an unexplained, persistent, low-grade fever or chills?
 Have you experienced weakness or fatigue?
-Students that answer "Yes" to any question require further evaluation and assessme Students should not return to campus until re-evaluated and re-released for public of Students must notify the Department Head, Nurse Science if any answer changes presented to the property of the pro ☐ Yes ☐ No Ent by a qualified healthcare provides contact.
+Students that answer "Yes" to any question require further evaluation and assessments should not return to campus until re-evaluated and re-released for public of the students must notify the Department Head, Nurse Science, if any answer changes presented that the students is a supplied to the students must notify the Department Head, Nurse Science, if any answer changes presented the students must notify the Department Head, Nurse Science, if any answer changes presented the supplied that the su ☐ Yes ☐ No Ent by a qualified healthcare proventact. rider

-Student Signature: Da ite:
+Student Signature: Dar te:

-Based on student documentation and assessment, findings indicate no active disea se.
+Based on student documentation and assessment, findings indicate no active diseas se.

 Healthcare Provider Signature: DATE:

 Healthcare Provider Printed Name: